greenelab/connectivity-search-manuscript/manuscript.md

 While writing this application, we also elected to re-write the pre-existing [Rephetio](https://het.io/repurpose/) and [disease-associated genes](https://het.io/disease-genes/) apps in the same manner.
 We created a custom package of React components and utility functions that could be shared across the multiple interactive apps on the website.
 The package is located at and can be installed from the [`frontend-components`](https://github.com/hetio/frontend-components) repository.
-The package consists of interface "components" (building blocks) like buttons, sortable/searchable/paginated tables, etc., as well as utility functions for formatting data, debugging, etcetera.
+The package consists of interface "components" (building blocks) like buttons and sortable/searchable/paginated tables as well as utility functions for formatting data and debugging.
 Each of the interactive apps import this package to reduce code repetition and to enforce a consistent style and behavior across the website.

 For managing state in the connectivity search app, we used the Redux library.